Cody Bellinger Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.23 team ERA ranks 16th among all league pitching staffs.
+- The Phillies have a 4.23 team ERA that ranks 16th across all league pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (82 total, 1.1 per game).
+- The Phillies allow the ninth-fewest home runs in baseball (84 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.